 The SamCart’s report system is one of my most loved features.
 It looks amazingly beautiful, plus it does what it’s meant to do perfectly.

-If you want to know how your checkout page are converting, the right place to goto is your report section in your SamCart dashboard.
+If you want to know how your checkout page is converting, the right place to goto is your report section in your SamCart dashboard.

-In your report dashboard, your can see charts, and figures that illustrate what is going on on your checkout page including how your customers are choosing to pay.
+In your report dashboard, you can see charts, and figures that illustrate what is going on on your checkout page including how your customers are choosing to pay.

-Every forward-thinking brand know the importance of data driven marketing and will take advantage of this feature by SamCart.
+Every forward-thinking brand knows the importance of data driven marketing and will take advantage of this feature by SamCart.
 So you can take the guesswork out of your marketing.

-In your report system you should be able to track how your recent changes to your testing variables has increased or killed your conversion.
+In your report system you should be able to track how your recent changes to your testing variables have increased or killed your conversion.

 It’s not so difficult to find this feature on your dashboard, follow these instructions: